writethedocs/www/docs/conf/portland/2018/sponsors/prospectus.rst

 - Small logo & link on the Write the Docs website
 - Name included in welcome announcement in email newsletters and social media
 - Display 1 promotional (“Swag”) item on the conference swag table (provided by sponsor)
-- **NOTE**: This sponsorship does not include a job fair booth.
+- **NOTE**: This sponsorship does not include a job fair table.
 You can purchase one for an additional $500 (50% off)

 The **First Draft** package costs **$750**.
 You can buy it directly on our ticket website.